Objects and Object-oriented Programming

 For example, consider a drawing program that lets the user draw lines, rectangles, ovals, polygons, and curves on the screen.
 In the program, each visible object on the screen could be represented by a software object in the program.
 There would be five classes of objects in the program, one for each type of visible object that can be drawn.
 All the lines would belong to one class, all the rectangles to another class, and so on.
 These classes are obviously related; all of them represent "drawable objects."
 They would, for example, all presumably be able to respond to a "draw yourself" message.
 Another level of grouping, based on the data needed to represent each type of object, is less obvious, but would be very useful in a program: We can group polygons and curves together as "multipoint objects," while lines, rectangles, and ovals are "two-point objects."
 (A line is determined by its two endpoints, a rectangle by two of its corners, and an oval by two corners of the rectangle that contains it.
 The rectangles that I am talking about here have sides that are vertical and horizontal, so that they can be specified by just two points; this is the common meaning of "rectangle" in drawing programs.)
 We could diagram these relationships as follows:

 DrawableObject, MultipointObject, and TwoPointObject would be classes in the program.
 MultipointObject and TwoPointObject would be subclasses of DrawableObject.
 The class Line would be a subclass of TwoPointObject and (indirectly) of DrawableObject.
 A subclass of a class is said to inherit the properties of that class.
-The subclass can add to its inheritance and it can even "override" part of that inheritance (by defining a different response to some method).
+The subclass can add to its inheritance and it can even "override" part of that inheritance (by defining a different response to some message).
 Nevertheless, lines, rectangles, and so on are drawable objects, and the class DrawableObject expresses this relationship.

 Inheritance is a powerful means for organizing a program.
 It is also related to the problem of reusing software components.
 A class is the ultimate reusable component.
 Not only can it be reused directly if it fits exactly into a program you are trying to write, but if it just almost fits, you can still reuse it by defining a subclass and making only the small changes necessary to adapt it exactly to your needs.